-

 - All beneficiaries are legal owners of the trust property, and all legal owners are beneficiaries of the bare trust.

-- The legal owners are all related individuals, and the property is real property that could be designated a principal residence of at least one of these owners.
+- The legal owners are all related individuals (expanded to include an aunts/uncles and nieces/nephews), and the property is real property that could be designated a principal residence of at least one of these owners.

-- Each legal owner is a partner (other than a limited partner) holding the property solely for the use or benefit of the partnership, and at least one partner is required to file an information return for the partnership.
+- Each legal owner is a partner holding the property solely for the use or benefit of the partnership, and at least one partner is required to file an information return for the partnership.

-- The legal owner holds the property pursuant to a court order.
+- The legal owner holds the property as required by a court order.

-- Canadian resource property is held solely for the use or benefit of one or more publicly listed companies (or in certain cases, subsidiaries or partnership of such companies).
+- All or substantially all of the trust property is Canadian resource property that is held solely for the use or benefit of one or more publicly listed companies (or in certain cases, subsidiaries or partnership of such companies).

 - Where a non-profit organization holds funds received from the federal or provincial governments for the use or benefit of other non-profit organizations.